opnsense

 # Screenecho $(head -c 512 /dev/urandom | LC_ALL=C tr -cd 'a-zA-Z0-9' | head -c 16)# File (without newline)printf $(head -c 512 /dev/urandom | LC_ALL=C tr -cd 'a-zA-Z0-9' | head -c 16) > RESTIC-PASS.txt

-according with the desired length of the secret.
+Change the parameter head -c 16 according with the desired length of the secret.